Javascript is required

 • Numerical Modeling and Simulation Technologies

 Research focusing on the development and implementation of advanced numerical methods for solving nonlinear, multiphysics, and multiscale problems.
-Areas include finite element, boundary element, meshless, and particle-based methods; computational fluid dynamics; heat transfer and diffusion modeling; and dynamic system simulation.
+Areas include finite element, boundary element, meshless, and particle-based methods; computational fluid dynamics; heat transfer and diffusion modelling; and dynamic system simulation.

 • Experimental Measurement, Validation, and Verification